Page Nav

 Ads Place

-The strain from these additional “costlier mitigation measures” led IndiGo to bring in 31 new aircraft, nine of which were part of its strategy to address the grounding-related shortage.
-Negi stated that as grounded planes begin reentering the fleet, IndiGo plans to phase out short-term leases, gradually alleviating some of the financial burden.
+IndiGo responded by introducing 31 new aircraft, nine of which were specifically acquired to address the impact of grounded planes.
+As these grounded planes reenter the fleet, IndiGo plans to phase out short-term leases, gradually reducing costs and financial strain.

 No comments